lgingerich/solana-indexer/README.md

 # To Do:
-- Improve error/exception handling
-    - Can also add circuit breaker logic via "pybreaker"

 - Data saving
-    - v1: batch save data to csv
+    - v1: batch save data to parquet
     - v2: add iceberg/parquet as data sink
     - v3: implement streaming/micro-batch saving to iceberg